itzcrazyxeno/TA_Final_Group_Project/README.md

-#Testing Automation Engineering - Final Group Project
+Testing Automation Engineering - Final Group Project

-#Overview
+---

+Overview
 This project implements an End-to-End Test Automation Framework for the "Automation Exercise", covering both UI and API testing.

 The framework is built using: